photoprism/photoprism-vision/README.md

         "version": "patch14-224"
     },
     "result": {
-        "caption": "An image of a female robot with a transparent face and blue eyes, a head with a circuit board inside and a glowing blue light on a transparent background"
+        "caption": "An image of [...] on a transparent background" }
-    }
 }
 ```